annejan/swarmtv/trunk/rss-torrent/readme.txt

 The -F option expects "<name:filter query>" the name will be the name of the filter.
-The filter query selects the rows that match a query. the rows that are selected in the query are mendetory, the where clause is free to write your self.
+The filter query selects the rows that match a query. the rows that are selected in the query are mandatory, the where clause is free to write your self.

 The -T argument expects <no duplicate query> when this query returns 1 or more records, the download candidate is considered a duplicate and ignored.
-The selected fields are of no influence here,allthough 1 row should be selected.
+The selected fields are of no influence here, although 1 row should be selected.

 For more information or suggestions to this program, Please contact me at paul [at] interweps.nl